HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 In this topic:

 There are many ways to build a fire in the Weber Smokey Mountain Cooker.
-The good news is that there's no wrong way to do it.
-If you have a method that you like and that works well for you, that's great—keep on doing what you're doing.
+The good news is that there’s no wrong way to do it.
+If you have a method that works for you, that’s great—keep doing what you’re doing.

 The Standard Method